impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 The key here is the `-rw-r--r--` section.
 According to [this source](https://archive.ph/PYAv0), the first `-` means that what we're looking at are *file* permissions, not *directory* permissions.
 If we're looking at directory permissions, the `-` is replaced with a `d`.

-Characters 2 through 4 are for the first permissions category (i.e. the file creator).
-Characters 5-7 are for users in the creator's group, and the last 3 characters are for everyone else.
-In each group of 3 characters, `r` means that group can read the file, `w` means they can write to it, and `x` means they can execute it.
+Characters 2-4 are for the first permissions category (i.e. the file creator).
+Characters 5-7 are for users in the same user group as the file's creator, and characters 8-10 are for everyone else.
+In each of these bunches of 3 characters, `r` means that group can read the file, `w` means they can write to it, and `x` means they can execute it.

-By default, the file creator has `read` and `write` permissions, but not `execute` permissions.
-I Googled why this is, but was unable to find an answer; it seems like a file's creator should be able to execute their own file, no?

-Anyway, let's run `chmod +x foo` and then re-run `ls -l foo`:
+Let's run `chmod +x foo` and then re-run `ls -l foo`:

 ```
 $ chmod +x foo